smarticoai/public-api/docs/api/interfaces/BonusTemplateMetaMap-1.md

 > `optional` **redirect\_url?**: `string`

-Redirect URL of the bonus template
+Optional redirect — external HTTP URL (opens in new tab) or internal deep-link (handled by the SDK's deep-link router).